Now is the time to make decisions for fungicide management of gray leaf spot

 For resistant hybrids (those with the best rating within a company’s line-up): Fungicide applications generally are not recommended.

 According to the data from Illinois corn fungicide trials, if at least 15 percent of the ear leaf area is affected by disease at the end of the season, a foliar fungicide applied between VT and R1 would likely have been beneficial.
-Using the disease risk factors and scouting observations collected just before tassel emergence will help you predict how severe disease may be several weeks after the VT to R1 stages, and help you decide whether to apply a foliar fungicide.
+Using the disease risk factors and scouting observations collected just before tassel emergence will help you predict how severe disease may be several weeks before the VT to R1 stages, and help you decide whether to apply a foliar fungicide.

 Doug Jardine, Extension Plant Pathology